 Participate in the formation of the upcoming UNECE report

-Submit data as part of the online Data Collection process for the opportunity to share insights about your country and activities.
-Your participation is valuable and critical to produce a balanced, comprehensive and high-quality report.
+Your participation is valuable and critical to producing a balanced, comprehensive, and high-quality report.
 Every small contribution counts.
 All contributors and reviewers will be acknowledged in the final report.

-Through submitting data, you will become part of the growing community of actors surrounding the energy-transport nexus, as well as the larger REN21 community.
+Through reviewing the report, you will become part of the growing renewable energy community of actors, as well as the larger REN21 community.